40 Bold and Cozy Maximalist Decor Ideas for a Warm, Lived-In Look

 Green velvet couches are the must-have furniture piece of 2025.
 From deep emerald to soft sage, these sofas make a bold statement in any living room.
 Designers love how green velvet adds luxury and warmth to a space.
 The rich texture catches light beautifully, creating visual interest.

 Homeowners are pairing these couches with neutral walls and natural wood accents.
 Some are opting for modular designs for flexibility.
-Green velvet couches work well in both modern and traditional interiors.
+Green velvet couches are well-suited for both modern and traditional interiors, offering a versatile option for any space.
 They’re not just stylish – many brands now offer eco-friendly options from recycled materials.

 19. Midcentury Modern Touches

-Midcentury modern design is still going strong in 2025, with a fresh twist.
-Designers incorporate classic pieces like Eames chairs and sleek sideboards into contemporary spaces.
+Mid-century modern design remains strong in 2025, with a fresh twist.
+Designers incorporate classic pieces such as Eames chairs and sleek sideboards into contemporary spaces.
 Clean lines and organic shapes define this style.
 Warm wood tones are popular, often paired with bold colors like mustard yellow or teal.

 Large-scale art and geometric patterns add visual interest.
 Homeowners love the timeless appeal of midcentury modern furniture.
 These pieces work well in open-plan living areas, creating a cohesive look.
 The key is to balance vintage-inspired items with contemporary elements for an updated feel.